JuliaLang/julia/doc/manual/types.rst

 In value contexts, such as ``f(x::Int8)``, the ``::`` is a type assertion again and not a declaration.
-Note that these declarations cannot be used in global scope currently, in the REPL, since julia does not yet have constant-type globals.
+Note that these declarations cannot be used in global scope currently, in the REPL, since Julia does not yet have constant-type globals.

 .. _man-abstract-types: